brophdawg11/remix-validity-state/README.md

 #### useValidatedInput()

-This is the bread and butter of the library - and `<Field>` is really nothing more than a wrapper around this hook.
+This is the bread and butter of the library - and `<Input>` is really nothing more than a wrapper around this hook.
 This is useful if you require more control over the direct rendering of your `input`, `label` or error elements.
 Let's take a look at what it gives you.
 The only required input is the input `name`:

 ```js
 let { info, getInputAttrs, getLabelAttrs, getErrorsAttrs } = useValidatedInput({